 The QR Code omnipresent today inherited a very different world from the stripped barcodes.
-It was the promising young candidate in the world of machine-readable codes that not many put their faith in—not even their makers.
+The former was the promising young candidate in the world of machine-readable codes that not many put their faith in—not even their makers.
 Thirty years later, we all know the rest is history.
-Today, we stand at the crossroads of yet another history in the making: “Project Sunrise 2027.”
+In 2024, we stand at the crossroads of yet another disruptive moment in machine-readable codes: “Project Sunrise 2027.”
 This is a bird’ s-eye view of the fascinating history of QR Codes from 1994 to 2024.

 It all began in the 1960s, at the heart of Japan’s bustling, post-war economy.

-At that time, supermarkets were sprawling everywhere, selling everything from groceries and electronics to pottery and concert tickets.
+Supermarkets were sprawling everywhere at that time, selling everything from groceries and electronics to pottery and concert tickets.

-There were long queues in front of the stores, which reflected Japan’s (and the rest of the developed world’s) booming economy.
+Long queues at the cash counter were synonymous with Japan’s (and the rest of the developed world’s) booming economy.
 But one group of people was the underdog of this development: cashiers.

 Cashiers were at the heart of the new wave of consumerism, manually keying prices in cash boxes for hundreds, potentially thousands of buyers every day.

-However, working long hours and doing repetitive tasks impaired their physical and mental health.
-Reports of carpal tunnel syndrome—numbness caused by a pinched nerve in the wrist—among cashiers became widespread.
+However, the long work hours and repetitive tasks began to impair their physical and mental health.
+Reports of carpal tunnel syndrome—numbness caused by a pinched nerve in the wrist—among cashiers became an occupational disorder.

-There were desperate calls by grocery retailers and packaged goods manufacturers to improve the cash counter flow at crowded retail outlets.
+Soon, grocery retailers and packaged goods manufacturers’ unions began pressing for measures to improve cashiers’ working conditions at crowded retail outlets.

-Machine-readable codes were available then, but none were suitable for small to mid-sized businesses for various reasons: complications of setting up and high maintenance costs.
+Machine-readable codes were available, but the technology was unsuitable for small to mid-sized businesses because of complications in setting up and high maintenance costs, among other things.

 The 1970s: American tech behemoth IBM entered the scene

 International Business Machines (IBM) responded to the retail crisis by reinventing an existing machine-readable code used in the automotive industry to track car parts.
 It was the bull’s-eye code.
-In those days, the tech had limited use outside factory conveyor belts.
+In those days, the tech had limited use outside factory setups.
 But everything was about to change.

-IBM engineer George Laurer reinvented the bull’s-eye code into the vertical one you see today: the bar code (now called barcode).
+IBM engineer George Laurer reinvented the bull’s eye code into the vertical bar code (now called a barcode) you still see today.
 It was designed to register product details with a specialized scanner.

-IBM’s reinvention was hugely successful and would become part of the Universal Product Code (in 1973), or UPC, the global standard for machine-readable codes.
+IBM’s reinvention was hugely successful and would be absorbed into the Universal Product Code in 1973, or UPC, the global standard for machine-readable codes.
 Subsequently, the point-of-sale (PoS) was also developed, IBM being one of the first PoS vendors, which further integrated barcodes into the commercial scene.

-The widespread use of barcodes spawned global standards like the GS1 or “one global system” (a collaboration between the UPC and its European counterpart, the EAN) because of the need for a uniform product coding system.
+The widespread use of barcodes spawned global standardization efforts such as the GS1 or “one global system” (a collaboration between the UPC and its European counterpart, the EAN) because of the need for a uniform product coding system.
 Decades later, GS1 would play a significant role in ushering in a new era, which you’ll see later in this post.

 Meanwhile, in Japan, Denso Wave, a manufacturing technology company, was one of the key players supplying integrated barcode systems, mainly to local industrial clients.
 But they also had a special project that was about to change retail history forever.